appliedgrg/flm/README.md

 While running the multiprocessing tools make sure that files in the output folders are not opened in ArcGIS, as this will place a "lock" in the files preventing them from being edited.
 To make sure that there are no locks affecting the tools, clean the output folders before running any tools.

 ## Future development
- - Object attribution: We intend to add attribution functionalities to the SLM, with the aim of aiding ecology studies and recovery assessments looking at seismic lines.
+ - Object attribution: We intend to add attribution functionalities to the SLM, with the aim of aiding ecology studies and recovery assessments looking at multi-scale seismic lines.